 The expansive National Gallery of Art, which features two wings of traditional and contemporary art, is also conveniently located on the Mall.
 The museum’s sculpture garden hosts free Jazz in the Garden concerts on Friday evenings during the summer and transforms itself into an ice skating rink during the winter.

 The National Mall hosts a number of annual festivals throughout the year, including the Smithsonian Folklife Festival in July, Screen on the Green Monday evenings in the summer and the National Book Festival in September.
-And on Jan.
-21, 2013, visitors will be camped out for the 57th Presidential Inauguration.
+Check out our events calendar to see what's happening this week.

 Since it is centrally located and Metro-accessible, the National Mall is a good starting point for touring other attractions.
 Just off the Mall, you’ll find the National Archives, Old Post Office Pavilion and the Newseum offering spectacular views of the city, and the White House.
 Several neighborhoods, including Penn Quarter and Chinatown, are just a short walk or Metro ride away and offer more museums, entertainment and restaurants to explore.